Loyola University New Orleans: Organizations

 in the developing world.
-LUCAP organized student protest led to Freeport requesting their donation be returned.
+LUCAP organized a student protest which led to Freeport requesting their donation be returned.
 Other organizations include Circle K International, Big Brothers/Big Sisters, Peers Advocating Wellness (PAWS), and many others.
 Many students took a lead in rebuilding New Orleans after Hurricane Katrina through these service organizations.

 Loyola is home to 15 social fraternities and sororities that encompass over 20 percent of the undergraduate population.
 Presently, none of the Greek organizations own official houses.
 Loyola's Greek organizations are governed by three councils, the Interfraternity Council, the Panhellenic Association, and the National Pan-Hellenic Council.

 Campus publications and media

 The student-run weekly newspaper, The Maroon, was established in 1923.
 It is published weekly during the spring and fall semesters.
-The Maroon has been nominated for the Associated Collegiate Press' National Pacemaker Award 11 times and won the award in 1982, 1983, 1986, 1998, 1999, 2006, and 2015.
+The Maroon has been nominated for the Associated Collegiate Press' National Pacemaker Award 15 times and won the award in 1983, 1986, 1998, 1999, 2006, 2015, 2021, 2022, and 2024.
 In 2017 Maroon staff won seven awards in the Catholic Press Association national competition, including three firsts.
 The Maroon is part of Loyola Student Media, the university student-media organization that publishes and sells advertising for The Maroon, The Maroon Online, Wolf Magazine, and Pack News.

 Additional student publications include Wolf Magazine, Loyola's student-run magazine, which is part of Loyola Student Media.
 Wolf Magazine was once "The Wolf", the annual yearbook.
 Other student publications include ReVisions, the annual literary arts journal, Hyster, the Women's Issues Organization's zine, and Reader's Response, which publishes the single best paper from each of the English Department's literature and theory courses.
 Each semester, a small group of students intern for the New Orleans Review, an international journal of contemporary poetry, fiction, nonfiction, art, photography, film and book reviews, founded in 1968.

-Crescent City Radio, is the university's internet radio station based in New Orleans as a freeform radio station.
+Crescent City Radio is the university's internet radio station based in New Orleans as a freeform radio station.
 The station broadcasts a diverse offering of locally produced entertainment, music, and talk programs ranging from listener-requested music, local music talent, and radio formats such as urban contemporary, mainstream urban, adult contemporary, classical music, swamp pop, gospel, and Latin Top 40 Pop.
 The station is managed by the Music Industry Studies Program of the College of Music and Fine Arts at Loyola University New Orleans.

 The student-run online news service, Pack News, posts weekly online video news and entertainment updates along with individual news reports, and commentary.
 Since 2013, Pack News has focused its weekly news updates to covering one specific topic in depth followed by political commentary.
 Topics have usually favored the political left and Democratic Party.
 Pack News is produced by the university's Radio Television Digital News Association's student chapter and is part of Loyola Student Media except in staff hiring.